johnttaylor/colony.core/src/Rte/Point/Controller/README.txt

 @htmlonly
 <pre>

-The 'Query' namespace contains the interfaces, classes, infrstructure, etc. for performing a synchronous write to a Model Point.
+The 'Controller' namespace contains the interfaces, classes, infrstructure, etc. for performing a synchronous write to a Model Point.

 </pre>